-Lana Lang was created by Bill Finger and John Sikela, and her first appearance came in Action Comics #583.
+Lana Lang was created by Bill Finger and John Sikela, and her first appearance came in Superboy #10.

-In the Bronze Age, Lana became an anchorwoman, and, for the first time since her original appearance, stopped pursuing Superman romantically, going so far as to take an assignment in Europe to forget him.
+In the Bronze Age, Lana became an anchorwoman, and, for the first time since her original appearance, stopped pursuing Superman romantically, going so far as to take an assignment in Europe to forget him (Superman's Girl Friend Lois Lane #109).
+In this same issue it was revealed that Lana was a graduate of Hudson University.
+(Later stories had Lana attending Metropolis University).
+Lana would later team up with Clark Kent to co-anchor WGBS News (Superman #317).
 This situation changed in the run-up to the Crisis on Infinite Earths, as Lana and Clark were shown again to be romantically involved.
 Also during this period, Lana was revealed to have an Earth-2 counterpart who was similar to the Earth-1 counterpart, but had left Smallville at a young age, and was accidentally turned into the villainous Insect Queen by a magic amulet.
 This version of Lana was erased from existence by the Crisis.